-Jenggala has pioneered unique organic design styles, colour combinations and glazes prevalent throughout its ceramic tableware collection.
-Unique Jenggala items are featured at many restaurants, resorts and hotels in Bali and worldwide.
+Jenggala Keramik pioneered unique organic design styles, colour combinations and glazes prevalent throughout its ceramic tableware collection.
+Unique items are featured at many restaurants, resorts and hotels in Bali and worldwide.

 The company’s logo design and signature motif comprises the so-called Balinese motif of ‘cili’ – the stylized face and figure of Dewi Sri, the Hindu goddess of rice and fertility.
 Several items among its collection distinctively feature the signature motif, while another wide range of teapots, bowls, cups and saucers, vases, tissue boxes, salt n’ pepper shakers, plates and oil burners continue to evolve with innovative and inspiring shapes, forms and colours.

 Besides its signature Cili collection, other motifs can be observed through the Frangipani, Frog, Bamboo, Lotus, ‘Pincuk’ or folded Banana Leaf and many other organic collections as well as collections to suit certain celebrations as reflected through its Valentine’s collection and Jenggala's ‘Spirit of Winter’ for the Christmas season.